jni/git-tutorial/main.md

 $ git tag submitted-version
 ```

+From then on, the name "`submitted-version`" will be associated with that
+committed version of your files.

 In addition to storing a history of a file, git can store _alternate_
 histories!
-This is extremely useful because it allows you to easily maintain
+This allows you to easily maintain
 different, parallel versions of a file.
 If you were writing a paper, you might
 have two different versions of the introduction, or you might have a version
 where you include a table and one where that table is pushed to the